Chondrogenesis: Molecular level

 Bone morphogenetic proteins are growth factors released during embryonic development to induce condensation and determination of cells, during chondrogenesis.
 Noggin, a developmental protein, inhibits chondrogenesis by preventing condensation and differentiation of mesenchymal cells.

 The molecule sonic hedgehog (Shh) modifies the activation of the L-Sox5, Sox6, Sox9 and Nkx3.2.
 Sox9 and Nkx3.2 induce each other in a positive feedback loop where Nkx3.2 inactivates a Sox9 inhibitor.
 This loop is supported by BMP expression.
 The expression of Sox9 induces the expression of BMP, which causes chondrocytes to proliferate and differentiate.

 L-Sox5 and Sox6 share this common role with Sox9.
 L-Sox5 and Sox6 are thought to induce the activation of the Col2a1 and the Col11a2 genes, and to repress the expression of Cbfa1, a marker for late stage Chondrocytes.
 L-Sox5 is also thought to be involved primarily in embryonic chondrogenesis, while Sox6 is thought to be involved in post-natal chondrogenesis.

 The molecule Indian hedgehog (Ihh) is expressed by prehypertrophic chondrocytes.
 Ihh stimulates chondrocyte proliferation and regulates chondrocyte maturation by maintaining the expression of PTHrP.
 PTHrP acts as a patterning molecule, determining the position in which the chondrocytes initiate differentiation.

+Research is still ongoing and novel transcription factors, such as ATOH8 and EBF1, are added to the list of genes that regulate chondrogenesis.

 Sulfation

-The SLC26A2 is a sulfate transporter.
-Defects result in several forms of osteochondrodysplasia.
+The SLC26A2 gene is a sulfate transporter.
+Defects in the gene result in several forms of osteochondrodysplasia.